 We are a clinical-stage biopharmaceutical company focused on the development and commercialization of innovative therapies for rare diseases with significant unmet need, initially focused on angioedema and other bradykinin-mediated diseases.
-Our first molecule, PHA121, is a novel, small molecule bradykinin B2-receptor antagonist for the treatment of hereditary angioedema, or HAE.
-Bradykinin-B2-receptor inhibition is a clinically validated mechanism for the treatment of HAE, as demonstrated by icatibant, which is a bradykinin B2-receptor antagonist approved in Europe in 2008 and in the United States in 2011 (as FIRAZYR).
-We designed PHA121 to improve upon the therapeutic profile of existing therapies and, through oral delivery, to provide patients with quality of life and convenience that is superior to current standard-of-care HAE treatments, which are injectables.
-We believe PHA121 has the potential to provide a safe, effective and convenient option for both acute and prophylactic treatments of HAE, in the form of our PHVS416 on-demand rapid exposure product candidate, and for prophylaxis of HAE, in the form of our PHVS719 small daily dose extended-release product candidate.
-We believe that our product candidates may address a broader range of angioedema attacks than other available treatments since PHA121 blocks the actual signal that leads to angioedema (the interaction of bradykinin, or BK, with the bradykinin B2 receptor), rather than an upstream signal.
+Our first molecule, deucrictibant (PHA121, PHA-022121), is a novel, small-molecule bradykinin B2-receptor antagonist for the treatment of hereditary angioedema ("HAE").
+Bradykinin-B2-receptor inhibition is a clinically validated mechanism for the treatment of HAE, as demonstrated by icatibant, which is a bradykinin B2-receptor antagonist approved in Europe in 2008 and in the United States in 2011 (as FIRAZYR®).
+We designed deucrictibant to improve upon the therapeutic profile of existing therapies and, through oral delivery, aim to provide patients with quality of life and ease-of-administration that is superior to current standard-of-care HAE treatments.
+We believe deucrictibant has the potential to provide a safe, effective and easy-to-administer option for both acute and prophylactic treatments of HAE, in the form of our PHVS416 (deucrictibant immediate-release-"IR") on-demand rapid exposure product candidate, and for prophylaxis of HAE, in the form of our PHVS719 (deucrictibant extended-release-"XR") small daily-dose extended-release product candidate.
+We believe that our product candidates may address a broader range of angioedema attacks than other available treatments since deucrictibant blocks the actual signal that leads to angioedema (the interaction of bradykinin ("BK"), with the bradykinin B2 receptor), rather than an upstream process.
 By blocking the action of bradykinin, we can prevent its aberrant signaling regardless of the pathway that generates it.

-In our completed Phase 1 trials to-date, we have observed that PHA121 was orally bioavailable and well tolerated at all doses studied, with approximately dose-proportional exposure.
-We also have successfully demonstrated proof-of-mechanism through a clinical pharmacodynamics, or PD, assessment with the bradykinin challenge, which had been utilized as a validated surrogate assessment for dose selection in the icatibant development program.
-The data also allowed us to compare the projected therapeutic performance of PHA121 with that of icatibant, but we do not yet have data from the PHA121 Phase 2 study.
-We plan to efficiently progress PHA121 through clinical development for on-demand and prophylactic use with our on-demand product candidate, PHVS416, and extended release product candidate, PHVS719, respectively.
-We commenced our RAPIDe-1 Phase 2 clinical trial of PHVS416 in February 2021 and expect to have Phase 2 data for the acute treatment of patients with HAE attacks in the fourth quarter of 2022.
-We also commenced a Phase 2 clinical trial for prophylaxis in 2021 using twice-daily dosing of the PHVS416 soft capsules.
-Our primary objective with this trial is to assess the safety profile of PHVS416 dose regimens for prophylactic treatments in HAE patients.
-We also initiated a Phase 1 clinical trial with PHVS719 in 2021 to assess pharmacokinetics of the extended-release formulation.
+In our completed Phase 1 trials to-date, we have observed that deucrictibant was orally bioavailable and well tolerated at all doses studied, with approximately dose-proportional exposure.
+We also have successfully demonstrated proof-of-mechanism through a clinical pharmacodynamics ("PD") assessment using a bradykinin challenge in healthy volunteers, which had been utilized as a validated surrogate assessment for dose selection in the icatibant development program.
+The data allowed us to compare the projected therapeutic performance of deucrictibant with that of icatibant.
+However, we have not conducted a head-to-head comparison of icatibant to deucrictibant in a clinical study.

+We have demonstrated clinical efficacy and tolerability in a Phase 2 study (RAPIDe-1) treating attacks of HAE.
+We plan to efficiently progress deucrictibant through clinical development for on-demand and prophylactic use with our on-demand immediate-release product candidate, PHVS416, and prophylactic extended-release product candidate, PHVS719, respectively.
+We commenced our RAPIDe-1 Phase 2 clinical trial of PHVS416 in February 2021 and reported topline Phase 2 data for the acute treatment of patients with HAE attacks in December 2022.
+We also commenced the CHAPTER-1 Phase 2 clinical trial for prophylaxis in 2021 using twice-daily dosing of the PHVS416 soft capsules.
+Our primary objective with this trial is to assess the efficacy and safety profile of deucrictibant dose regimens for prophylactic treatments in HAE patients.
+We reported Phase 2 data from CHAPTER-1 in December 2023, see the section of this prospectus supplement below titled "-Recent Developments-Phase 2 Data from CHAPTER-1 Released."
+In February 2022, we reported Phase 1 clinical data with PHVS719 demonstrating pharmacokinetics of the extended-release formulation in healthy volunteers and the potential for once-daily dosing.
+In healthy volunteers, a single dose of PHVS719 was well tolerated with an extended-release profile supporting once-daily dosing.